2025 Ohio Education

 Ohio 4th grade students math NAEP by race/ethnicity chart

-National Exams: Achievement by Race/Ethnicity Between 35 and 40 percent of Ohio’s white eighth grade students achieve proficiency on NAEP, but less than 15 percent of Black students in Ohio do so.
+National Exams: Achievement by Race/Ethnicity Between 35 and 40 percent of Ohio’s white eighth grade students achieve proficiency on NAEP, but just 10 percent of Black students in Ohio do so.

 Ohio 8th grade students reading NAEP by race/ethnicity chart